medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

 You can verify this command worked by running `docker ps`.
 It should show 6 containers running including Logstash, DBT, data generator, Postgres, CouchDB and Postgrest (note the `t` at the end!).

+Now that all services are running, use a PostgreSQL client like [pgAdmin](https://www.pgadmin.org/) to connect to server `localhost:5432` with user `postgres` and password `postgres`.
+You should be able to see sample data being inserted into the `v1.medic` table.

 ### Separate CouchDB instance
 This setup involves starting Logstash, PostgreSQL, PostgREST, and DBT.
 It assumes you have a CouchDB instance running, and you updated the `.env` CouchDB variables accordingly.